The Soldier's Details

 Photograph taken by John Lane, donated AWM.

-While a POW in Singapore he was hospitalised a few times with illness 12.11.42 with painful feet.
-30.11.42 he had dysentery.
+While a POW in Singapore he was hospitalised a few times with illness 12.11.42 with painful feet and 30.11.42 he had dysentery.

 S Battalion departed Singapore Railway Station 14 May 1943 headed for Bampong, Thailand.
 They were crowded into small rail wagons and took turns to sit or lie down.
 It was stinking hot during the 5 days and freezing cold at nights.